 South New Brighton and Central New Brighton schools have the same deadlines.
 [SCIRT hadn't fixed quake trashed NB roads properly yet].

 Branston Intermediate will close in January next year - a year earlier than originally planned.
 [Yet Hornby was booming with industrial & commercial growth.
-The new southern motorway turnoff onto Halswell Junction Rd increased traffic through Hornby over the last months].
+The new S motorway turnoff onto Halswell Junction Rd had increased traffic through Hornby over the last months].